Skip to main content

 required

-The payment status.
+The payment event type.
 Possible values:

-• succeeded: Payment completed successfully
+• succeeded: Payment completed successfully.
+You can fulfill the order.

 provider